Influence of agent's self-disclosure on human empathy: Materials and methods

 \subsection{Questionnaire}

-Participants answered the questionnaire after completing the first task and the second task.
+In this study, we used a questionnaire related to empathy that has been used in previous psychological studies.
 To investigate the characteristics of empathy, we modified the Interpersonal Reactivity Index (IRI) to be an index for anthropomorphic agents.
 The main modifications were changing the target name and changing the question text to the past tense.
-In addition, we used a modified 12-item questionnaire.
+In addition, the number of items on the IRI questionnaire was modified to 12; for this, items that were not appropriate for the experiment were deleted, and similar items were integrated.
 The same questionnaire was used for both tasks.
-Since both of the questionnaires used were based on IRI, a survey was conducted using a 5-point Likert scale (1: not applicable, 5: applicable).
-The questionnaire used is shown in Table~\ref{table1}.
+Since both of the questionnaires used were based on IRI, a survey was conducted using a 5-point Likert scale (1: not applicable, 5: applicable). \\ The questionnaire used is shown in Table~\ref{table1}.
 Since Q4, Q9, and Q10 were reversal items, the points were reversed during analysis.
 Q1 to Q6 were related to affective empathy, and Q7 to Q12 were related to cognitive empathy.
-Only the second task had one additional question, which is shown in Table~\ref{table1} as BehaviorQ.
-This was an item for investigating the empathic response of the participants, and they answered this question with either yes or no.
+Only the second task had one additional question, which is shown in Table~\ref{table1} as BeQ.
+This was an item for investigating the empathic response of the participants, and they answered this question with either yes or no. Participants answered a questionnaire after completing the first task and the second task.